-In a Body Corporate and Owners Corporation, a new Committee is elected at each Annual General Meeting by the lot owners.
-This Committee is responsible for the administrative and day-to-day running of the community, including making decisions on the behalf of lot owners, and enforcing lawful decisions of the Body Corporate/Owners Corporation.
+In a Body Corporate, a new Committee is elected at each Annual General Meeting by the Lot Owners.
+This Committee is responsible for the administrative and day-to-day running of the community, including making decisions on behalf of Lot Owners, and enforcing lawful decisions of the Body Corporate.
 Committees are comprised of three executive members – the Chairperson, the Treasurer and the Secretary, and Ordinary Members.
 Here we take a closer look at some of the duties of the Treasurer.

 What is the role of a Treasurer?

 The Treasurer has various duties in their role as a member of the Committee.
 While it might be thought that the Secretary and Chairperson’s roles are more visible in the preparation for meetings, the role of the Treasurer is critical.
 Among the number of vital roles and responsibilities undertaken by the Treasurer in the day-to-day running of a Body Corporate is authorising payment of invoices, allowances or expenses to Committee Members.

 A positive relationship with the Building Manager (if there is one), enables the Treasurer to perform this role effectively.

 The Treasurer also reviews a draft of the budget as prepared by the Body Corporate Manager and reviews the financials for a scheme.
 Another duty is making decisions in relation to the investment of Body Corporate funds.